databrary/design/notifications.md

 ### AccountChange

+Your email or password changed

 > `USER` changed `PARTY`'s [account information](/profile/edit?page=account).

 > `PARTY`'s email or password has been changed.
 If you are aware of this change, you may ignore this email.
 To review or update your account information, go to: /profile/edit?page=account.
 If you did not make this change, please contact us immediately.

 ### AuthorizeRequest

+You submitted an authorization request

 > `USER` requested [authorization](/profile/edit?page=apply) from `PARTY`.

 > You have requested authorization from `PARTY`. ...
 To review the status of this request, go to: /profile/edit?page=apply

 ### AuthorizeGranted

+You were authorized

 > `USER` granted/revoked your [authorization](/profile/edit?page=apply) under `PARTY`.